getpawprint/slate/source/includes/_appointment_requests.md

 and excludes appointment requests that haven't been completed by an admin yet.

 `date` values may or may not have a timezone.
 This is because appointments in `appointment_request` are timezone-aware (a fixed point in time), while appointments in the `vet_schedule` table are naive (not timezone-aware).
-If `date` has no timestamp, it should be assumed to be in the client's local time zone.
-If `date` does have a timestamp, it should be converted to the client's local time zone before rendering.
+If `date` has no time zone, it should be assumed to be in the client's local time zone.
+If `date` does have a time zone, it should be converted to the client's local time zone before rendering.

 ### HTTP Request
 `GET /user/upcoming_appointments`